Self-Organising Memristive Networks as Physical Learning Systems: Physical learning with SOMNs

 \section{Physical learning with SOMNs}

-{With an understanding of the mechanisms that underlie {adaptive dynamics} in SOMNs, we now show how these properties can be operationalised in {physical learning systems.}} {To provide some context, it is important to note that solving complex learning tasks requires nonlinear integration, as became apparent after the perceptron was introduced ~\cite{rosenblatt1962principles,minsky2017perceptrons}.
-Nonlinear integration can be achieved either through multilayer networks~\cite{cybenko1989approximation} and/or recurrent dynamics~\cite{hopfield1982neural}.}
+With an understanding of the physical mechanisms that underlie adaptive dynamics in SOMNs, we now show how these properties can be exploited in physical learning systems.
+To place this in context, it is useful to recall that solving nontrivial learning tasks requires more than simple linear transformations, as became clear after the introduction of the perceptron~\cite{rosenblatt1962principles,minsky2017perceptrons}.
+In practice, this expressive power can be achieved through multilayer architectures~\cite{cybenko1989approximation}, recurrent dynamics~\cite{hopfield1982neural}, or combinations of both.

 Neuromorphic approaches aim to realise such nonlinearities by mimicking biological synapses and/or neurons, either through emulation or simulation~\cite{Christensen_2022}.
-The emulation approach involves exploiting material and devices (e.g. memristors) that natively exhibit neuromorphic nonlinear dynamics~\cite{Mehonic2020}.
+The emulation approach involves exploiting materials and devices (e.g. memristors) that natively exhibit brain-like nonlinear dynamics~\cite{Mehonic2020}.
 The simulation approach instead typically involves algorithms that simulate point neuron spike models~\cite{Schuman2022}.
-While both approaches can mimic synaptic plasticity, which is generally regarded as the key mechanism underlying the brain's unique learning abilities~\cite{schmidgall_brain-inspired_2024}, how this is implemented at the circuit device level differs considerably.
+While both approaches can mimic synaptic plasticity, which is generally regarded as the key mechanism underlying the brain's unique learning abilities~\cite{schmidgall_brain-inspired_2024}, how this is implemented at the circuit and device level differs considerably.
 For example, synaptic conductances in memristor crossbar devices are often used to physically instantiate matrix--vector operations to perform inference on globally-trained ANN models.
-On the other hand, spike-based neuromorphic circuit devices typically implement local learning algorithms (e.g. spike-timing dependent plasticity, STDP) have been implemented in spiking neural network (SNN) models \cite{Eshraghian_SNNs_2023} and neuromorphic hardware \cite{Brainscales2010, Loihi2018}.
+On the other hand, spike-based local learning algorithms (e.g. spike-timing dependent plasticity, STDP) have been implemented in spiking neural network (SNN) models \cite{Eshraghian_SNNs_2023} and neuromorphic hardware \cite{Brainscales2010, Loihi2018}.